nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 Note that, once an article is submitted, a weekly email digest will invite all editors will be invited to comment on the submission.
 Comments will trigger an email notification to the assigned editors (and only them).
-It is up to the assigned editors to contact the editors-in-chief if something unexpected arises based on the comments.
+It is up to the assigned editors to contact the Editors in chief if something unexpected arises based on the comments.

-### Editors in chief: add a comment

-Same as above (to announce the editors)

-(TODO Antoine: I don't understand the point of this section)

-### Editors: take care of the review process
+### Editors: take care of the review process for Phase 1

 The editors assigned to the article (handling and partner) now take care of inviting reviewers, etc. Once they are done, they can propose a decision.
 For